Skip to main content

 Yusimry became the seventh FDA-approved Humira biosimilar in December 2021.
 And it also launched in the U.S. in early July 2023.

-Yusimry is also approved to treat HS and uveitis in adults.
-It’s only available in a low-concentration and citrate-free 40 mg prefilled pen and syringe.
+Yusimry is only available in a low-concentration and citrate-free 40 mg prefilled pen and syringe.

 8. Idacio

-Idacio is available in a 40 mg dose prefilled pen and syringe.
-Both forms are low concentration and citrate-free.
+Idacio is available in a 40 mg dose prefilled pen, vial, and syringe.
+All forms are low concentration and citrate-free.

 9. Yuflyma

-Yuflyma became the ninth FDA-approved Humira biosimilar in late May 2023.
-Yuflyma is also approved to treat HS and uveitis in adults.
+Yuflyma became the ninth FDA-approved Humira biosimilar in late May 2023, launching in early July 2023.
+Yuflyma is considered interchangeable with Humira.
+It’s currently the only Humira biosimilar approved for HS and uveitis for both children and adults.

 10. Simlandi

 Simlandi became the 10th FDA-approved Humira biosimilar in February 2024.
-It’s the first high-concentration and citrate-free interchangeable Humira biosimilar.
-And like most biosimilars on this list, it’s approved to treat HS and uveitis in adults.
-Simlandi comes as a 40 mg autoinjector.
+It was the first high-concentration and citrate-free interchangeable Humira biosimilar.
+Simlandi comes as an autoinjector (40 mg, 80 mg) and prefiled syringe (20 mg, 40 mg, 80 mg).

 How to choose the best Humira biosimilar